Skip to content

 • Take care of your skin externally by moisturizing it using a suitable cream based on your skin type: all skin types require hydration, including oily skin.
 We recommend applying your skincare products with pressing motions, gently tapping on the face to stimulate skin cells and promote product absorption.

-2. Double cleansing
+2. Double Cleansing

 Because our skin accumulates pollution, sebum, and other impurities throughout the day, it's essential to properly cleanse it every evening before bedtime to allow for optimal cell renewal overnight.

-3. Facial massages
+3. Facial Massages

 Facial massage helps promote blood circulation and stimulate collagen production, which decreases with age, thus reducing the signs of aging to maintain firmer skin and redefine contours.
 Self-massage exercises can be performed using your hands or accessories such as the Gua Sha.
 They should be performed on clean and hydrated skin.
 We particularly recommend our Lucent Oil or Comforting Cream for your massage exercises.